FQQD/simple-moderation-bot/README.md

 /avatar

-Show and download the profile pictue of a user
+Show and download the profile picture of a user

 /help